VegaDeftwing/OpGuidesHugoSrc/content/Engineering/ep1-community.md

 <iframe width="100%" height="450" src="https://www.youtube.com/embed/0QO0yZldC2M?list=PL5cGwrD7cv8hK-qxPqRB25Dzs0BtLWhXz" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The maker and hacker communities tend to focus a lot on popularity and getting your name out there.
+While obivously it's cool to do so, don't let likes and followers be your motivation.
+Make cool things to make cool things, and people will come.
+The number one best thing to see on the internet is someone that is passionate about something sharing those passions.
+It's better to have a dozen good friends that share those passions, than 25k followers that just go 'oh, neat' anyway.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Popularity doesn&#39;t matter (1/2) <a href="https://t.co/ae1VV2uocc">pic.twitter.com/ae1VV2uocc</a></p>&mdash; 🝧 Wolfy Vero 🝧 (@Wonivero) <a href="https://twitter.com/Wonivero/status/1317493393631571968?ref_src=twsrc%5Etfw">October 17, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Further reading

 (Seriously all of these are **very** good)